adam3smith/lis546_Sp24/content/data-acquisition-search-discovery.md

 Let's explore one more example of a failed search for relevant data.

 ### Attempt 3: Bellevue, WA
+**2024 Note: The city of Bellevue has since moved to a different open data platform (https://data.bellevuewa.gov/) and this example no longer works.
+I think both the example and the disappearance of the resource are instructive, so I'm leaving this up, but all links to data are broken**
 The City of Bellevue, WA in King County has developed a [specific application](https://bellevuewa.gov/city-news/report-stay-home-violations) for residents to report violations of the Washington State's "Stay home, Stay healthy" (social distancing) guidelines.
 As of April 22nd, 2020 the [Bellevue police department claimed](https://web.archive.org/web/20200526224243/https://mynorthwest.com/1829768/social-distancing-violations-bellevue-app/) to have received 567 reports of violations related to social distancing.
 I have previously worked with cities throughout King County on making 311 request data publicly available, and I know that Bellevue, WA regularly publishes 311 data to their city portal.

 So yet again, at face value this is a known item search - a news outlet reports on a Police Department's activities and there exists a corresponding public dataset where this information should be discoverable.
 When I search [Bellevue's data portal](https://bellevue.data.socrata.com) I find a number of "311" related data sets, and one that claims to be "updated daily" with a most recent update on May 10, 2020.